avasay/avasay.github.io/_posts/2019-11-01-Image-Randomizer-C-Sharp-Caching.markdown

 <div style="background: url('GetImageHandler.ashx?subject=biology');"></div>
 ```
 Basically, the application works by reading all the filenames from a local directory and then caching the filenames.
 Application picks a random filename, reads it into memory as bytearray, and sends its way to the browser for display.
 On browser refresh, application picks another random file from the cache, and so on and so forth.

+I divided this post into Part 1 and Part 2.
+Part 2 is on this same post at the bottom page.
+I'm doing this to emphasize the sequence of caching in the application.
+1. **Part 1**.
+Demonstrates caching of the directory "info".
+This means that I am caching a list of filenames.
+This is important as the first step because it minimizes the file system access.
+After you finished Part 1, the application should be up and running regardless of Part 2.
+You will be able to display random images on the browser.
+2. **Part 2**.
+Demonstrates caching of the images referred to by those filenames.
+The image is cached as a bytearray as soon as we randomly picked its name from the list; then we sent it to the browser for display.
+Here, I created a class to represent an image object; and then, I added a routine to cache this object.

+**The important lesson is this**: if you're caching your images for browser display, you don't want to cache everything at once.
+You only cache what you display; otherwise, you will run out of space.

 ___
 ## Application Demo